What is a dismissal?

 - give reasonable notice of the disciplinary hearing.
 Notice may be given orally or in writing at least 48 hours before the disciplinary hearing.
 If the employee is absent on the day of the disciplinary hearing, without a valid reason, the chairperson may proceed with the hearing in the employee’s absence;

-- provide the employee with an opportunity to respond to the suspected misconduct at the disciplinary hearing.
+- provide the employee with an opportunity to respond to the suspected misconduct at the disciplinary hearing and to lead evidence.
 The chairperson must first consider the evidence of both the employer and the employee before deciding whether the employee is guilty or not of the suspected misconduct;

 - grant the employee the right of representation by his/her trade union (with organisational rights) or a colleague at the disciplinary hearing (legal representation is not a right, but can be applied for);